giovannimanetti11/giovannimanetti11/README.md

 ## A bit more about me

-Over the years, I have worked as an employee in Italy and abroad for private companies and institutional bodies.
-I currently live in Florence, a city that continues to inspire me daily, and I dedicate part of my time to volunteer projects that combine my passion for technology with the one for nature.
+Over the years, I’ve worked in Italy and abroad for both private companies and institutional bodies.
+I currently live in Florence, a city that continues to inspire me daily.
+I also dedicate part of my time to volunteer projects that combine my passion for technology with my love for nature.

 ## Currently working on

 - **[wikiherbalist.com](https://wikiherbalist.com)**
   Wikiherbalist is an open-source project started in 2023.
-While it is currently live and operational, it is considered to be in a "initial production" phase.
-The project aims at becoming a significant resource for enthusiasts of herbal medicine.
+While it is currently live and operational, it is considered to be in its "initial production" phase.
+The project aims to become a key resource for enthusiasts of herbal medicine.
   - [wordpress theme (wikiherbalist 1.0)](https://github.com/giovannimanetti11/perseowiki)
   - [nuxt3 theme (wikiherbalist 2.0)](https://github.com/giovannimanetti11/PerseoNXT)

 - **Indie roguelike game (currently unnamed)**
-  Together with [Nencinif](https://github.com/nencinif) I am developing an independent 2D roguelike game using Godot 4.3 with GDScript.
+  Together with [Nencinif](https://github.com/nencinif), I’m developing an independent 2D roguelike game using Godot 4.3 with GDScript.
 The game is in its early concepting and development stages.
 Stay tuned for more updates!

 - **[Simple Donation](https://github.com/giovannimanetti11/Simple-donation)**
   A customizable donation module for Nuxt 3 projects with PayPal integration.
-This open-source project features color theming, responsive design and FAQ customization, and it's very easy to integrate into Nuxt 3 websites.
+This open-source project features color theming, responsive design, FAQ customization, and it's very easy to integrate into Nuxt 3 websites.

+  **Ongoing development**:
+  - string translations to support multiple languages
+  - more payment options, including cryptocurrency integration

+  These upcoming features aim to expand the module’s flexibility and global reach.

   - [GitHub Repository](https://github.com/giovannimanetti11/Simple-donation)
   - [NPM Package](https://www.npmjs.com/package/simple-donation)
   - [Live Demo](https://wikiherbalist.com/donazioni)